Skip to content

 Figma is a UI design tool.
 Designers use it to create buttons, layouts, and icons.

-2. Authorize access through Figma’s OAuth login
+2. Authorize access through Figma-side authentication and permission flow

 MCP Skills (Capabilities): Concrete Real-World Examples With Figma